lachlan-waugh/6443/slides/content/week01.md

 * Cool to collaborate/work together, but your flags need to be different.

-* extended flags aren't required, but you should do them anyway (they're way cooler imo)
+* extended flags aren't *required*, but you should do them anyway (they're way cooler imo)

 --